This is a guest post from Rachel of the Thriving Home.

 I hope you enjoy the taste and cost-savings of this homemade hummus as much as we did.

-Video Demo by an 11-year-old who Knows How to COOK!
+Video Demo by an 11-Year-Old Who Knows How to COOK!

-Get Some Freebies!
+Get Some Free Printable Recipes!

 - ½ cup tahini paste (this is the brand I've used because I get it from Country Life)

 - ⅓ − ⅔ cup water drained from beans (use more or less depending on desired consistency)

 - juice of 3 lemons (or 3+ Tbs. lemon juice)

 - 2-4 cloves peeled garlic (I like mine garlicky, so I use 4!)

 - 1½ − 2 tsp. kosher salt